 - CDN support.

-Garbage collection is the act of cleaning up expired and stale cache files.
-There is no fixed value for the expiration time; enter it based on your actual situation, recommended to be above 1800 seconds.
-Consider removing the content of the „Rejected User Agents“ text box and allow search engines to cache files for you.
-Preload as many posts as possible and enable „Preload Mode.“ Garbage collection of old cache files will be disabled.
-If you are not concerned about updates to sidebar widgets, typically set the preload interval to 2880 minutes (2 days) so that all posts are not recached too frequently.
-When preloading occurs, the cache files for posts to be refreshed are deleted and then regenerated.
-After that, garbage collection is performed on all old files to clear stale cache files.
-Even with Preload Mode enabled, cached files will still be deleted when a post is modified or a comment is posted.WP Super Cache setup tutorial
+Garbage collection is the act of cleaning up expired and outdated cache files.
+There is no fixed value for the expiration time; input according to your actual situation, recommended to be above 1800 seconds.
+Consider deleting the content of the „Rejected User Agents“ text box and allow search engines to cache files for you.
+Preload as many posts as possible and enable „Preload Mode“.
+Garbage collection of old cache files will be disabled.
+If you are not concerned about updates to sidebar widgets, typically set the preload interval to 2880 minutes (2 days), so that all posts are not frequently re-cached.
+When preloading occurs, the cache files for posts to be refreshed will be deleted and then regenerated.
+Afterwards, garbage collection will be performed on all old files to clear stale cache files.
+Even with Preload Mode enabled, cache files will still be deleted when a post is modified or a comment is posted.WP Super Cache Setup Tutorial

-1. After installing WP Super Cache, enable the caching function.
+1. After installing WP Super Cache, enable the caching feature.

 After enabling, you can test to see if it is successfully generated.
 If it cannot be generated, it is likely due to incorrect folder permissions; please set them to 755.
-2. In Advanced, select Simple mode, check Extra homepage check, and choose other items based on your actual situation.
-Then test the website using a browser's private/incognito mode.
+2. In the Advanced settings, select Simple Mode, check the "Additional homepage check" option.
+Other items can be selected based on your actual situation.
+Then, test the website using a browser's private/incognito mode.
 As long as there are no issues, it is OK.

-3. It is recommended to enable the pre-caching function.
+3. It is recommended to enable the pre-caching feature.

-4. Visit the website and view the website source code.
-If the page is successfully cached, there will be a prompt, as shown in the figure below.
+4. Visit the website and view the page source code.
+If the page is successfully cached, there will be a prompt, as shown in the image below.

 After enabling WP Super Cache for your website, you may not experience a significant speed improvement yourself because caching is not enabled for logged-in users by default.
-You can use a browser's private/incognito mode to test the speed difference between enabling and disabling caching.
+You can use a browser's private/incognito mode to test the speed difference between having caching enabled and disabled.

 If you are using a foreign server, you can directly access the backend and search for WP Super Cache in the plugin library to install it.
 If you are a domestic user in China, you can visit the link below to download the installation package and upload it for installation.